-Looking to personalize the glassware for your next special occasion?
+Looking to personalize the glassware in an easy way for your next special occasion?
 You are at the right place.
 Simply use my step-by-step tutorial on how to etch glasses and create these beautiful wine glasses that make great gifts!

 Personalized with names, 4 etched glasses sitting on a table, by Skip to my Lou.